AndyLSQ/pe-projects/projects/e4p/lesson-notes.md

 - [x] 1.
 Explore documentation for additional PHP functions and take notes

 - [ ] 2.
-Create 2 more forms using these new functions- 07 uses round(),
+Create 2 more forms using these new functions- 07 uses round(), Maybe use floor for pizza?

 - [ ] 3.
 Get together with another student and look over each of your exercises for the day